DinosaurDerek/narrative-api/README.md

 ### Workaround (External Trigger)

 To make daily jobs run reliably even on free-tier hosting, we use GitHub Actions to call the **`/narratives`** endpoint on a schedule.
-This wakes the service and triggers daily brief creation externally.
+This wakes the service, creates a new daily brief, and prunes old ones externally.

 ---